-3 Ingredient Bagels for Soccer Players
+3 Ingredient Bagels for Athletes

 This is hands down my most popular recipe for my athletes!
 Seriously, they love it.
 And so will you!
 I have broken down the directions in this post and I also have step by step directions in my Instagram highlights.

 First, it’s time to gather your ingredients.
 You can find the full list of ingredients below.
 You will need flour, Greek yogurt (0% or 2%), sesame seeds or everything but the bagel seasoning (I use Trader Joe’s) and baking powder (if you’re not using self-rising flour).
 Optionally you can use an egg to add glaze and allow the toppings to stick better on top.
 After you have gotten all of your ingredients, preheat the oven to 350 F degrees.